-To send flowers in memory of Caryn Evers-Whitaker, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Caryn Evers-Whitaker, please visit our Heartfelt Sympathies Store.

 Carrie had a long career as a professional dancer.
 She started with lessons from her mother and at a young age became a Radio City Music Hall Rockette, following in her mom’s footsteps.
 After that, she began teaching dancing for many, many years, both in the Poconos and elsewhere.
 Carrie owned and operated the Pocono Dance Center in East Stroudsburg for over 20 years.
 In her long career as a dance teacher, she has taught all forms of dance to hundreds of children in Pennsylvania and New Jersey, including a popular Kindermusic class for toddlers.
 Until recently, she was still choreographing for her beloved Silver Tappers, a group that continues to perform in the Poconos at nursing homes and events.
 She also taught dance as an Adjunct Professor at both Northampton and Bergen Community Colleges.
 Carrie was also a lifetime member of the Dance Teachers Association of New Jersey.